Cost, Profit, and Revenue Run-Down

 Accounting Profit: This is what most people think of as profit and although it isn’t nearly as important as economic profit, it shows up on many economics exams.

 Accounting profit is total revenue minus explicit costs.
-Total revenue is the money brought in through sales (P x Q = TR).
-Explicit costs are the out of pocket costs paid by the business owner.
-Explicit costs for this website are the hosting fees, and the cost of the software.
 For this website, accounting profit would be the revenue generated for the ads minus the web hosting fees and the cost of the software.

 Note: Accounting profit is always higher than economic profit.

 Economic Profit: It is much more important to economists than accounting profit.
 Economic profit is Total Revenue minus Explicit and Implicit costs.
-Implicit costs are the implied costs; or the value of opportunities lost (aside from out of pocket money costs).
 So for this website, economic profit would subtract not only the hosting and software costs but also the cost of my time (labor) for creating the content.

 On every one of the firm graphs, both implicit and explicit costs are contained within the cost curves.
 So if a firm is making a profit, it is an economic profit.
 If they are suffering a loss, it is an economic loss.
 If they are making zero economic profit (breaking even), they are still making an accounting profit.